Cosmological Constraints on the Phenomenological Interacting Dark Energy Model with Fermi Gamma-Ray Bursts and DESI DR2: INTRODUCTION

 Gamma-ray bursts (GRBs) are the most intense explosions observed to reach a higher maximum observable redshift at $z \sim 10$ \citep{Cucchiara2011}.
-The luminosity relations of GRBs with known redshift between measurable spectroscopic properties and their luminosity or energy have been proposed to investigate cosmology \citep{Amati2002, Ghirlanda2004, Yonetoku2004, Dai2004, Schaefer2007}.
-In order to avoid the circularity problem, \cite{Liang2008} introduced a cosmological model-independent method for calibrating the luminosity relations of GRBs by utilizing data from SNe Ia.
+The luminosity relations of GRBs with known redshift between measurable spectroscopic properties and their luminosity or energy have been proposed to investigate cosmology \citep{Amati2002, Ghirlanda2004, Yonetoku2004, Dai2004, LZ2005, LZ2006, Schaefer2007, Dainotti2008}.
+In order to avoid the circularity problem, \cite{Liang2008} introduced a cosmological model-independent method for calibrating the luminosity relations of 69 GRBs \citep{Schaefer2007} from SNe Ia.
 On the other hand, \cite{Amati2008} also proposed the simultaneous fitting method which constrain the coefficients of the relationship and the parameters of the cosmological model simultaneously.
-Furthermore, \cite{Amati2019} proposed an alternative approach for calibrating the Amati relation of 193 GRBs using OHD obtained from the cosmic chronometers (CC) method by simultaneous fitting with the B\'ezier parametric.
-Therefore, GRBs data can be employed to place constraints on cosmological models without the circularity problem \citep{Liang2008, Liang2010, Liang2011, Liang2022, Kodama2008, Wei2010, Wang2016AA, Demianski2017, Wang2019, Amati2008, Amati2019, Luongo2021, Liu2022, Li2023, Cao2024, Alfano2025, HuangLiang2025, Bargiacchi2025}.
+Furthermore, \cite{Amati2019} proposed an alternative approach for calibrating the Amati relation of 193 GRBs with firmly measured redshift and spectral parameters taken from \cite{Demianski2017} using OHD from the cosmic chronometers (CC) method by simultaneous fitting with the B\'ezier parametric.